superzanti/ECEN5813/project4/README.md

 figure out how to pipe output from BBB and HOST into a file (maybe use Tee?)

 debug all the shit

+MOSTLY DONE, NEEDS CHECKING make project4.c, this needs to be project2.c, but with modifications to reporting code

 DONE		add KL25z block on waiting for python script